chuxiaaaa/AntiCheat/docs/README-en.md

 * **Anti-kick detection**

-  * If the joining player has Anti-kick installed, will display that player Steam ID and username
+  * Detects if player join the lobby with Anti-kick

 * **Lever pull detection**